-Designing a Bathroom can be an overwhelming process.
-It is even harder when you are doing a small bathroom remodel on a budget.
+Designing a bathroom can be an overwhelming process.
+It’s even harder when you’re doing a small bathroom remodel on a budget.

 Even if you have limited funds there are many tips and tricks that can help make your bathroom special and NOT boring.

-We hope this post will inspire you to get creative because you can design a beautiful bathroom on a budget!
+I hope this space inspires you to get creative and design a beautiful bathroom on a budget!

 This post is all about bathroom remodel ideas on a budget.